E-Sid/scripts/README.md

 - `honos-bc.sh` refers to the Health of the Nation Outcome Scale (HoNOS)
 - `hrsd-bs.sh`, refers to the 17-item Hamilton Depression Rating Scale (HRSD) or (HAM-D), Hamilton M. A rating scale for depression.
 J Neurol Neurosurg Psychiatry 1960; 23:56–62
 - `mhr.sh` refers to Maximum Heart Rate (MHR) Calculator
-- `moca-blind-bc.sh`, `moca-blind-calc.sh`, and `moca-blind-echo.sh` refer Montreal Cognitive Examination - blind (MoCA - Blind)
+- `moca-blind-bc.sh`, `moca-blind-calc.sh`, and `moca-blind-echo.sh` refer to Montreal Cognitive Examination - blind (MoCA - Blind)
 - `phq9-bc.sh` refers to PHQ-9
 - `rudas-bs.sh` refers to The Rowlan Universal Dementia Assessment Scale (RUDAS)
 - `tym-bc.sh` refers to Test Your Memory (TYM) examination.
 - If any of the values are out of range, the programme will let you know and will prompt you to enter a value within range

 ### Dependencies
-The shell scripts with -bc in their names require basic calculator `bc`. most operating systems would ship with `bc` including Haiku bash terminal.
+The shell scripts with `-bc` in their names require basic calculator `bc`.
+Most GNU/Lnux distros would ship with `bc` including Haiku bash terminal.
 The shell scripts with -calc in their names require `calc` calculator.
-The shell scripts with -echo in their names calculate via `echo` command. -echo files are the most basic, possibly all of the aforementioned operating systems have and distros would ship with `echo` command, `bc` is the most popular calculator, and `calc` might not be available by default.
+The shell scripts with -echo in their names calculate via `echo` command. `-echo` files are the most basic, possibly all of the aforementioned operating systems have and distros would ship with `echo` command, `bc` is the most popular calculator, and `calc` might not be available by default.
 So, user may want to check dependencies, or use the version that suits them.
 Each version operates more or less identical two others.
-It is recommended to use -bc.sh files first for calculators as they are the most updated and they could have converters to MMSE also.
+It is recommended to use `-bc.sh` files first for calculators as they are the most updated and they could have converters to MMSE also.

 ## Instructions to use AWK scripts
 - AWK works under Unix, GNU/Linux, BSD.
 MacOS-X, Haiku.
 Either on TTY or terminal type `awk -f filename.awk` and the programme will be executed